Goncalerta/FEUP.MIEIC.CGRA/project/README.md

 - The main differences between a MyCubeMap and a MyUnitCubeQuad is the material (MyCubeMap has the properties specified in the instructions of the project), the size (MyCubeMap has a scale factor of 500) and the faces of MyCubeMap pointing inwards (implemented as a 180 degrees rotation around the X or Y axis, depending on the face).
 - We used a scale factor of 500 for MyCubeMap, instead of the instructed 50, so that objects weren't clipped outside the cube in certain perspectives.
 - We improved the code of MyUnitCubeQuad.js from the TP4 (the improved version can be seen in the file MyUnitCubeQuad.js of the project folder) before using the code to create MyCubeMap.js.

+#### 2.2.
+MyCylinder

+- In this part we created a new class MyCylinder with the properties specified in the instructions (radius and height with value 1; the base of the cylinder is in the plane XZ and centered at the origin).
+- We also added texture coordinates and used the file images/earth.jpg to debug the object.